Competent counseling practice is informed and guided by theory. The school counseling

 During counseling practicum, students are closely supervised in their use of knowledge

-about clients and counseling theories.
-Students counsel school-aged children as well
+about counselees and counseling theories.
+Students counsel school-aged children as

 Upon completion of their internship, students will have met CACREP standards for training experience in school counseling.